 Other nomination material should include, but not be limited to, examples of the nominee’s work, such as articles, books and electronic productions.
 All the material will become a part of the permanent hall of fame collection at Indiana University.

-The complete nomination and seconding forms for the hall of fame and Distinguished Service Award are scanned and sent electronically to all 17 members of the IJHF Board of Directors by mid-April.
+The complete nomination and seconding forms for the hall of fame and Distinguished Service Award are scanned and sent electronically to all 17 members of the IJHF Board of Directors by mid-October.
 Each member selects his or her 12 leading candidates for nomination and forwards the choices to the executive director for tallying.

 Guidelines for nomination: